 The holidays can be such a chaotic time for children of divorce.
 Growing up, I had 2 separate Christmases, and there was even one year I spent most of Christmas day on an airplane shuffling between Mom’s and Dad’s houses.
+This is why I know exactly how important a blended family Christmas tradition can be!

-My stepdaughter has 4 celebrations between Christmas Eve and Christmas Night – four.
+My stepdaughter has 4 celebrations between Christmas Eve and Christmas Night—four.
 Seriously.
 She starts at Nana’s house (Mom’s mom) on Christmas Eve and celebrates with Mom and Mom’s immediate family.
 Then she heads over to GiGi’s house (Dad’s mom) to celebrate with all of Dad’s immediate family on Christmas morning.
 Later Christmas morning, she celebrates with Dad and Stepmom.
 At about noon, Mom picks her up to head to Mamaw’s house (Mom’s grandma) to celebrate with Mom’s extended family.

 Are you as exhausted as I am thinking about all of that?
 To keep my stepdaughter from feeling too overwhelmed from all of the commotion, we’ve implemented a new blended family Christmas tradition that crosses homes.